Applications for Fall 2018 are open until class is full or May 18, 2018 whichever is later

-The Carl Albert Congressional Research and Studies Center is pleased to offer Community Scholars, a public service learning opportunity for the Fall semester.
-Approximately 15 undergraduate students from OU will be placed in community-based internships with nonprofit organizations or local government entities in and around Norman and Oklahoma City.
-The Community Scholars Program provides a unique learning opportunity for a cohort of undergraduates who will experience first-hand the dynamics of working within community-based organizations.
+The Carl Albert Congressional Research and Studies Center is pleased to offer the Community Scholars program, a public service learning opportunity for the Fall semester.
+Up to 10 undergraduate students from OU will be placed in community-based internships with nonprofit organizations or local government entities in and around Norman and Oklahoma City.
+The Community Scholars program provides a unique learning opportunity for a cohort of undergraduates who will experience first-hand the dynamics of working within community-based organizations.
 The internship experience will be enriched through weekly seminars and briefings with leaders from the nonprofit sector.

-Community Scholars will be placed in assignments with the various nonprofit organizations, community agencies or local government offices and be expected to work 20 hours a week.
+Community Scholars are placed in assignments with local governmental agencies, various nonprofit organizations, and other community-oriented agencies.
+Internships require a minimum of 16 hours of work per week and may include night meetings.
 Community Scholars will develop professional experience and skills, gain insights into the dynamics of community organizations and learn how nonprofit organizations function and interact within their broader communities.
+Duties may include proposal writing, direct client services, fundraising and marketing, policy research, grassroots organizing and outreach, and program management.

-Each student will be required to work 20 hours per week at their internship site.
-Students may, at their option, enroll in 3 additional hours under PSc 3910 section 002 (Government Internship) or WS4013 (Internship) options which requires no additional face-time in class.
+Each student will be required to work 16 to 20 hours per week at their internship site.
+Students may, at their option, enroll in three additional hours under PSC 3910 section 002 (Government Internship) or other departmental internship courses.
+Community Scholars requirements meet other internship requirements without the commitment of additional work hours or additional in-class time.

-PSc 4033: Community Scholars: A Service-Learning Course (3 hours) Friday afternoons
+PSC 4023: Community Scholars: A Service-Learning Course (3hrs) Friday Afternoons

 One of the unique aspects of the program will be the opportunity, on a weekly basis, to come together with the other Community Scholars for a seminar that is tailored to the program.
 This academic component will feature information about nonprofit and community leadership in an informal setting.
 Frequent guest speakers from various community-based organizations will join the class.